Portuguese CEAL tax: the complete guide (August 2024)

 Deducting an expense means that the amount paid is disregarded for the determination of profits, so that corporate income tax/personal income tax rates do not apply to these amounts that were actually spent on mandatory expenses, in this case related to the activity.

-The CEAL is a fixed rate of 15% that is applied to a variable tax base.
+The CEAL had a fixed rate of 15% that was applied to a variable tax base.

-This tax base will vary depending on the performance of the short-term rental and traditional rental markets throughout the country, as we will explain now.
+This tax base would vary depending on the performance of the short-term rental and traditional rental markets throughout the country, as we will explain now.

 Calculation of the CEAL tax base

-The taxable base on which the 15% CEAL is applied is determined by combining three factors: 1) the short-term rental economic coefficient, 2) the urban pressure coefficient, and then 3) the gross private area of the short-term rental itself.
+The taxable base on which the 15% CEAL was to be applied was determined by combining three factors: 1) the short-term rental economic coefficient, 2) the urban pressure coefficient, and then 3) the gross private area of the short-term rental itself.

-These two coefficients that will be applied to the gross area of the short-term rental are calculated based on flexible factors, including income generated in both the short-term and traditional rental markets throughout the country.
-Therefore, the exact values to be used in the CEAL calculation will be communicated annually by the Ministry of Finance.
+These two coefficients that would be applied to the gross area of the short-term rental were calculated based on flexible factors, including income generated in both the short-term and traditional rental markets throughout the country.
+Therefore, the exact values to be used in the CEAL calculation would have to be communicated annually by the Ministry of Finance.

 The short-term rental economic coefficient

-The short-term rental economic coefficient is calculated by the relation of two values:
+The short-term rental economic coefficient was calculated by the relation of two values:

-- Attention!
-For the calculation of the tax due in 2023, the values obtained by INE for 2019 will be used.
+1. Attention!
+For the calculation of the tax due in 2023, the values obtained by INE for 2019 would be used.

 2. The minimum gross area of a T1-type housing unit, a value that is defined by law as 52 square meters.